apache/spark-website/releases/_posts/2020-09-08-spark-release-3-0-1.md

 ### Known issues
-  - [[SPARK-31511]](https://issues.apache.org/jira/browse/SPARK-31511): Make BytesToBytesMap iterator() thread-safe
+  - [[SPARK-31511]](https://issues.apache.org/jira/browse/SPARK-31511): Make BytesToBytesMap iterator() thread-safe.
+This will be fixed in Spark 3.0.2.
-  - [[SPARK-32779]](https://issues.apache.org/jira/browse/SPARK-32779): Spark/Hive3 interaction potentially causes deadlock
+  - [[SPARK-32779]](https://issues.apache.org/jira/browse/SPARK-32779): Spark/Hive3 interaction potentially causes deadlock.
+This will be fixed in Spark 3.0.2.
-  - [[SPARK-32788]](https://issues.apache.org/jira/browse/SPARK-32788): non-partitioned table scan should not have partition filter
+  - [[SPARK-32788]](https://issues.apache.org/jira/browse/SPARK-32788): non-partitioned table scan should not have partition filter.
+This will be fixed in Spark 3.0.2.
-  - [[SPARK-32810]](https://issues.apache.org/jira/browse/SPARK-32810): CSV/JSON data sources should avoid globbing paths when inferring schema
+  - [[SPARK-32810]](https://issues.apache.org/jira/browse/SPARK-32810): CSV/JSON data sources should avoid globbing paths when inferring schema.
+This will be fixed in Spark 3.0.2.

 You can consult JIRA for the [detailed changes](https://s.apache.org/spark-3.0.1).